SilmaraSouto/Linux-network-lab/README.md

 ---

 ## Wireshark Traffic Analysis

+This demonstrated how insecure services like HTTP can expose sensitive information, while SSH encrypted the traffic, making it unreadable in Wireshark.

 * Captured HTTP traffic → credentials and content visible in plaintext.
 * Captured SSH traffic → encrypted packets, no readable content.